“Stephen Hawking Smoked My Socks” Sparks Controversy in Science World

 Or, as Wikipedia states: ‘Show, don’t tell’ is a technique often employed…to enable the reader to experience the story through action, thoughts, senses, and feelings rather than through the author’s exposition and summation.

-Simply stated, some writers are so busy telling us a bare-bones story1 that they forget to show us the underlying excitement: John came home.
+Simply stated, some writers are so busy telling us a bare-bones story1 that they forget to show us the underlying excitement.
+John came home.
 He went upstairs.
 He found his wife lying in a pool of blood.
 John ran screaming out the door, and then he called the police.
-An hour later, an old sergeant named O’Malley said; “It looks like murder, Mr. Smith.
+An hour later, an old sergeant named O’Mally said; “It looks like murder, Mr. Smith.
 And you’re our only suspect.”

-That’s plot driven, but little else—simply a “shopping list” of chronological events.
+The above writing may be plot-driven, but it lacks passion—the narration is simply a dry “shopping list” of chronological events.
 We might see John, but we certainly don’t know John.
-But by showing readers who John is, and not directly telling us, the writer can break open John’s soul while still gradually revealing John’s story, allowing us a long, honest, revealing peek inside John’s mind.
-(We can know John’s personality, ponder his motivations, even if we don’t know for sue whether or not John murdered his wife.
-That John isn’t telling the reader (yet) isn’t a stylistic problem…it’s suspense.)
+But by showing readers who John is, and not directly telling us, the writer can offer glimpses into John’s soul while still gradually revealing John’s story, allowing us a long, honest look inside John’s mind.
+Readers can begin to know John’s personality, ponder his motivations, even if we don’t know for sure whether or not John murdered his wife.
+That John isn’t telling the reader (yet!) isn’t a stylistic problem…it’s building suspense.

-There’s been a recent influx of fiction writers who strictly adhere to the principle of E-Prime (short for English Prime) story telling, and that is to avoid the use of the often bland or inexpressive ‘to be’ verbs.
+There’s been a recent influx of fiction writers who strictly adhere to the principle of E-Prime (short for English Prime) storytelling, and that is to avoid the use of the often bland or inexpressive ‘to be’ verbs.
 (He was unhappy.
 They were hungry.)
 E-Prime verbs also exclude language (such as wanted, thought, believed, hoped, felt, loved or hated, bad or good…) that can lead to passive, uninspired voice.
 Or, in other words, lazy writing.

 I do equate showing with Active Voice and telling with Passive Voice.
 Not that sensory details and voice structure are synonymous, but they are compatible.
 I usually find that a writer plugged into the showing/not telling psychology is likely more aware of the importance of exciting, passionate writing.
 To me, a good novel is one that continually imparts basic grammar and story-telling mechanics (Subject-Verb-Object)2 with a powerful, dramatic voice.

 I consider the above-mentioned exposition and summation to be lazy writing.
 Or at least tired writing.
 (Certain stylistic machinations can effectively work, if properly orchestrated.)
 But let’s face it, even Hemingway used active voice only marginally—imho—and often slipped into a dispassionate “telling”.
 Would Hemingway be published today?
-Good question.
+Interesting question.

 Because if you find yourself constantly beginning sentences with: “It was…” or “He was…” or “They were…” you’re pretty much writing in a passive, superficial voice that most readers will discover devoid of feeling.
 I guarantee that 9 times from 10, a writer can easily find a more passionate resonance.